ronniebm/holberton-system_engineering-devops/command_line_for_the_win/README.md

 Command interpreter to manage your AirBnB objects.
 This is the first step towards building your first full web application: the AirBnB clone.
 This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…

-### challenge 01: Print "hello world".
+### **Challenge 01:** Print "hello world".
 Hint: There are many ways to print text on the command line, one way is with the 'echo' command.
 Try it below and good luck!.
+The solution was:
 ```
-codigo
+echo "hello world"
 ```

 ## :octocat: Contributors